 For more information on the reports to the Incomes Register, see: Reporting data to the Incomes Register: rewarding employees, payments made to an entrepreneur and other special circumstances.

 6.2 Information-reporting requirements in the case of an employee offering under § 66a

 Employer companies carrying out a share issue on which § 66a applies must give the details listed in § 17, act on assessment procedure.
 The company must submit an annual information return to give those details to the Tax Administration.
 Among the details are a list of the employees who subscribed, information on the share issue including the quantity of subsections, the start date, the date(s) when subscriptions were actually made, prices paid, the applicable mathematical value and whether after the subscription, any subscriber’s ownership and votes become greater than what has been laid down in § 66 a, subsection 1 of the act on income tax.

 For share issues within the meaning of § 66a of the income tax, the above information return must always be submitted if the provisions of § 66a on share issue have been applied on at least one employee.
 In addition, the details must also cover the participating employees that have subscribed, but § 66a is not applicable because the upper limit for ownership has been exceeded, or for other similar reasons.

 The annual information return must be filed by its statutory deadline date.
-Accordingly, details on shares issued from 1 January to 31 December 2021 must be given by the end of January 2022, in the form of an annual information return.
 For more information on how to complete the annual information return, see appropriate instructions.

 7 The individual employee’s tax return for the year